stevenag1999/Block-/README.md

-# Block Floating-Point(BFP) Unit in FPGA for Hardware Accelerationusing HLS
+# Block Floating-Point(BFP) Unit in FPGA for Hardware Acceleration using HLS

 Block Floating Point (BFP) arithmetic operations accelerated using FPGA.